KeepKindling/supermic-survey/README.md

+# SuperMic Productions Survey

+## About

+This a survey conducted by a made-up company called SuperMic Productions.
+Since there has been much growth over the past 10 years for number of artists, bands and musicians, the company cannot represent or publish everyones songs.
+Due to this increase in musical potential, the company needs a survey that will collect information from users.
+The survey will also allow users to request data from genre worksheets so they can see various information such as "Which genders prefer metal music" and so on.

+## User experience reserch and design

+### Strategy

+SuperMic Productions is in need of a survey that will efficiently collect data from users to see which artist and bands are the most popular.
+This information will prove paramount when deciding which artists to represent.

+The application should be able to successfully collect and process data into easily understandable and readable data.
+As to not have duplicate data, it will not allow a user to enter data for a genre if they have already done so.
+This is to keep results as true as possible otherwise, the company could make incorrect decisions based on false data.

+The benefits of creating a user friendly survey that is very accessable online are as follows:
+- Program will not accept ridiculous answers sich as curse words or obviously wrong inputs like age as 1000 or 4
+- It will allow users to add info for each genre if they wish because users can have favourites from different genres
+- As it is an online survey, users need not worry about writing down their answers on paper and sending off the information
+- users personal information is protected and will not be shared to third party companys

+#### Leading User Stories

+As a user:

+- I want to be able to input my favourite artists and songs into the survey so I will be more likely to hear music from them in the future.
+- I want to be able to choose whether I want to share my gender identity.
+- I want to be able to share information for as many genres that are available.
+- I want my personal information (Name, Age, Gender) to be protected amd not shared to third party companys for advertisement.
+- I want to be able to request specific data from the survey so I can see what other people are listening to as to explore music further.

+As the owner:

+- I want to provide a survey that is quickly completed as to not take up lots of users time.
+- I want to collect data from users so I can make better decisions for who I should represent proffesionally in the music industry.
+- I want users to trust this survey will not share personal information with third party companys so they are more likely to participate in future surveys.
+- I want to be able to allow users to glean over other users data as to find recommendations for themselves.

+#### Strategy goals for the website

+- The application will be provide an easily accessable survey to efficiently collect information from users.
+- The questions in the survey will be easy to follow and only able to accept valid data
+- Users who enjoyed this survey and found it wuick and easy to complete will participate in other future surveys or questionaires we create.

+### Features

+#### Features Currently Used

+- A welcome message
+- Collects name and age
+- Gender options available
+- Double check correct genre choice as to prevent accidental input from user
+- Pass information to survey spreadsheet
+- Worksheet information accessable to users

+#### Non-Existant Features (Future Surveys)

+- Develop program to be phone and tablet friendly
+- Request users email to be sent future surveys
+- Allow users to create valid genres to add to spreadsheet
+- Ask the user for the address which would not be shared with anyone

 # Bugs/Issues encountered
 - Whilst trying to validate the name variable inside of the get_info method, kept getting the error message "name is not defined".
 I think it's related to the scope of where I'm defining name.
 Tried using the global attribute in front of the name variable but did not fix it, currently stuck. !
 Fixed the issue by using the global attribute correctly.
 I placed it in front of the name variable but i needed to give the variable global scope before defining it. not at the same time.
 - Attempting to validate the value of name to check it is only using alphabetical letters. if name != str():.
 This did not work so tried to use isalpha() but prints error message regardless of which characters are used when inputting name value.
 Also tried using a for loop that would iterate through each character of the value of name and use isalpha() to check for letters but did not work either. !
 Fixed by removing the try statement and using a while True statement to check the entire value at once inside of name.
 Credit to sean at code institute tutor session for help with this solve.